Interstate 35 in Minnesota: Northern segment

+Transit

+Jefferson Lines provides intercity bus service along the length of I-35 in Minnesota serving over a dozen communities along the route with transfer locations in Albert Lea, the Twin Cities, and Duluth.

 History

 I-35 in Minnesota was authorized as part of the primary Interstate network in 1956.
 It was mostly constructed in the 1960s.
 The route in Minnesota replaced portions of old US 61 and old US 65.

 I-35 was generally constructed along former routes of US 65 south of the Twin Cities and US 61 north of the Twin Cities.

 The first section to be constructed (the first Interstate Highway opened in Minnesota) was about 10 mi north of Owatonna, immediately west of present-day Steele CR 45 and Rice CR 45, which opened August 21, 1958.

 By 1961, the section of I-35 around Hinckley and Sandstone was under construction.

 Three lanes each way have been constructed on I-35 between the I-35E/I-35W split at Columbus to US 8 at Forest Lake.
 Three lanes have also been constructed on I-35 northbound at Thompson Hill, right before entering the city of Duluth.
 Additionally, three lanes have been constructed on I-35 southbound in Duluth at Thompson Hill between Central Avenue and US 2 westbound.
 Three lanes in each direction have also been constructed on I-35 in Duluth between the Can of Worms interchange (I-535/US 53) and the Mesaba Avenue interchange.

 From November 1971 to October 1987, the national northern terminus for I-35 was its interchange with Mesaba Avenue in Duluth.

 The last section of I-35 in Minnesota to be constructed was around downtown Duluth.
 The I-35 extension to Lake Avenue in Duluth was open to traffic in October 1987.
 The temporary I-35 extension to 10th Avenue East in Duluth was open to traffic in November 1989.
 The I-35 extension to its present-day junction with 26th Avenue East and MN 61 in Duluth was open to traffic in October 1992 after the construction of the Leif Erickson Tunnel.
 The section marked the final segment of the I-35 to be opened, and one of the last segments of the original Interstate Highway System.

 In 2002, all of I-35 in the state of Minnesota, from the Iowa state line to the city of Duluth, was officially designated the Red Bull Highway, after the 34th Infantry (Red Bull) Division, though plans to create signage never came to fruition.
 In practice, this name is seldom, if ever, used.

+In 2021, a new group, the Duluth Waterfront Collective, proposed to replace the riverfront highway portion of I-35 in Duluth with an at-grade boulevard and green space.